 When a user's face is detected by the camera, ARCore performs these steps to generate the augmented face mesh, as well as center and region poses:

-- The center pose is the physical center point of the user's head (in other words, inside the skull).
-This is behind the nose.
+- The center pose, located behind the nose, is the physical center point of the user's head (in other words, inside the skull).

 - The face mesh consists of hundreds of vertices that make up the face, and

 AugmentedFaceclass uses the face mesh and center pose to identify face region poses on the user's face.
 These regions are: